Dualtron Thunder Review: Overview

 Handlebar grips are ergonomic and feel nice on the hands.

 On the left side of the cockpit is the second brake lever, an “emergency” button that controls the fairly powerful forward lighting, and the single/dual motor selection button.

 The Dualtron Thunder is built to last.
 The only minor issue we notice, common to all Dualtrons, is play in the steering that is amplified along the length of the steering neck.
-Other than that, expect that you’re getting your money’s worth in quality.
+This is what we refer to as the “Dualtron wobble.”

 Read more: review and comparison of MiniMotors Dualtron scooters.

-Dualtron Thunder Technical Specifications
+MiniMotors Dualtron Thunder Technical Specifications From Manufacturer

-|Motor power, continuous (front/rear)||2700 watts||2700 watts|
+|Motor power, continuous||2400 watts|

 |Top speed||50 mph|

 |Battery capacity||2060 Wh|

-|Battery recharge time||4.2 to 20 hours|
+|Battery recharge time||8 to 16 hours|

-|Max rider weight||264 lb||120 kg|
+|Max rider weight||264 lbs|